-The Board will have the power to co-opt up to four persons with specialist business skills (the Appointed Directors), such persons may be re-appointed on a recommendation of the Board and with the agreement of the next Annual General Meeting.
+The Board, on the nomination of the President, will have the power to co-opt up to four persons with specialist business skills or to satisfy the requirement that the board should reflect the diversity of the membership (the Appointed Directors).
+The length such appointments will be from the date of the appointment by the board to the conclusion of the next Annual General Meeting of the company.

 Any Board Member appointed as an Appointed Director may be removed as a Board Member by a resolution to this effect passed by the Board.
 Any Board Member appointed under the category of Appointed Director shall not be entitled to vote on any such resolution for the removal as a Board Member of a person of that category.
+A co-opted director may not serve more than nine consecutive years on the board

-The Board should ensure to the greatest possible extent that at all times one of the Board Members is female.
+The Board should ensure to the greatest possible extent that the membership of the Board reflects the diversity of the membership of the Irish Cycling Federation.

 There shall be three executive posts (Executive Posts) namely, President, Treasurer and Federation Secretary.
 The other members of the Board shall be Board Members without executive post.

 Persons whom it is intended putting forward for election to the executive posts of President, Federation Secretary or Treasurer shall be nominated as standing for election for each such respective post.
+Persons whom it is intended putting forward for election to the post of President must previously have served at least one term as a Board Member of The Irish Cycling Federation.
 The President, Board Secretary and Treasurer shall be elected by the Annual General Meeting to fill each of those posts respectively and the other Board Members not holding executive posts shall also be elected, for a term, from time to time by the Annual General Meeting.

 A Board Member may not apply for employment with the Company.
 No person shall become a Board Member of the Company who has been an employee of the Company within three years of seeking to be appointed as a Board Member.

 Subject to the provisions of Article 42, a person appointed to the Board shall occupy that position for a Term or until he shall resign or cease to be a Board Member.
+A Board Member who resigns from the Board may not seek election to the Board at the General meeting immediately following their resignation

-The maximum number of consecutive Terms a Board member (and for the avoidance of doubt this includes the Appointed Directors) may serve is three.
-An exception which applies to this maximum number of consecutive Terms served by a Board Member, is in circumstances where there are no candidates nominated for the post of Treasurer or Federation Secretary in accordance with article 38 when they have reached their maximum number of consecutive Terms.
-In this case a vote shall be taken at the Annual General Meeting at which the relevant Board Member should retire to decide on whether or not to grant the Board Member in question one additional consecutive Term, if he so desires.
-If the relevant Board Member chooses not to serve for that additional Term then nominations for the relevant Board Member position may be sought from the delegates attending the Annual General Meeting.
+The maximum number of consecutive Terms a Board member may serve is three.
+An exception applies to this maximum number of consecutive Terms served by a Board Member who is elected to the role of President having first served as a Board Member in the period immediately prior to the General Meeting.
+Such a person may serve three terms as President if successfully re-elected each time

-The Board shall manage the business of the Company in accordance with the powers delegated to it under Article 50 hereof.
+The Board shall manage the business of the Company in accordance with the powers delegated to it under Articles 60 to 70 hereof.

 The Board will select from its number two persons to act as Vice Presidents.

-At each Annual General Meeting of the Company at least 50% of the Board Members shall retire by rotation.
+At each Annual General Meeting of the Company at least two of the elected Board Members shall retire by rotation.
 The persons who shall retire shall be those who have served a Term.
-If the appropriate number cannot be decided in this manner or some other manner the person or persons to retire shall be drawn by lots among the Board Members , so, however, that at no Annual General Meeting shall all three holders of the Executive Posts retire.
+If the appropriate number cannot be decided in this manner or some other manner the person or persons to retire shall be drawn by lots among the Board Members so that at no Annual General Meeting shall all three holders of the Executive Posts retire.
 For the avoidance of doubt however, the provisions of this Article 44 shall not apply to the Appointed Directors.